Preet018/Log-Anomaly-Detection/README.md

 ---

-# NetSentinel: AI-Powered Log Anomaly Detection & MLOps Pipeline
+# Cyber Security Log Anomaly Detection & MLOps Pipeline

+## Project Overview

 This project is developed as part of the **SPE Project** and demonstrates a complete, production-grade **MLOps (Machine Learning Operations)** and **DevOps CI/CD pipeline** for a CyberSecurity Log Anomaly Detection system.